Sanctuary campus: California Senate Bill 54 (California Values Act)

 The California public schools this bill will directly affect are any k-12 school under local governing or charter school boards, the California Community College, and the California State University branch.
 Under this bill the security, police agencies, and staff working for them will be limited to no longer inquire information regarding a person's legal status, release private information that is not yet available to the public, or detain and question amongst other things on the basis of aiding an immigration enforcement agency/investigation.
 In order for this to take place, three months after the bill is approved, the General Attorney would need to publish a policy with the regulations and limitations that the public schools will need to enact in order to guarantee confidentiality to the students in regards to not releasing their information to immigration authorities.
 Not only that, but the policy will include regulations that won't allow for immigration agencies to work in the campus or have individuals transferred to them unless a judicial warrant is present.
 The public schools are expected to follow the policy, or create their own that is up to par with the one created by the Attorney General.
 Since the state will be imposing new regulations on public schools, they are up for reimbursement for the money they spend implementing them.
 That is because under California Constitution, a school district/campus is eligible for reimbursement if it had to create a new space in its budget to carry out its mandate.
 According to the LA Times, even though the University of California is not one of the California public school obligated to implement this bill if passed, it is encouraged to adopt its policies because it is a government organization that provides education and social services among other things to the residents of California.

-Europe
+Constitutionality of Sanctuary Cities

+The legal basis for sanctuary school and safe zone protection: